 Before a PROGRAM command is initiated, the WRITE ENABLE command must be executed to set the write enable latch bit to 1.
 To initiate a command, S# is driven LOW and held LOW until the eighth bit of the last data byte has been latched in, after which it must be driven HIGH.
 If S# is not driven HIGH, the command is not executed, flag status register error bits are not set, and the write enable latch remains set to 1.
 Each address bit is latched in during the rising edge of the clock.

-When a command is applied to a protected sector, the command is not executed, the write enable latch bit remains set to 1, and flag status register bits 1 and 4 are set.
-If the operation times out, the write enable latch bit is reset and the program fail bit is set to 1.
+When a command is applied to a BP protected sector, the command is not executed, the write enable latch bit remains set to 1, and flag status register bits 1 and 4 are set.